 Millions of people worldwide dream of coming to the United States as immigrants.
 By design, it’s not an easy journey.
 American immigration law requires prospective immigrants to follow specific, very detailed procedures and patiently wait their turn before they can set foot on U.S. soil.

-The immigration attorneys at De Castroverde Law can provide the counsel you need to navigate the U.S. immigration system.
+The immigration lawyers at De Castroverde Criminal & Immigration can provide the counsel you need to navigate the U.S. immigration system.
 Our team has extensive experience in issues related to consular processing and immigrant visas, areas of the law you may need to understand on your immigration journey.

 What is Consular Processing?

 Consular processing is one of two ways for people who live outside the United States to seek lawful permanent resident status, also known as obtaining a Green Card.
 Consular processing means you can visit a U.S. Department of State consulate in your home country to apply for an immigrant visa that will allow you to come to the United States to get your Green Card.

 Green Cards are generally available to members of families of someone already in the United States.
 You can also get a Green Card with the sponsorship of your employer, or if you are a refugee, or a victim of crime, human trafficking, or abuse.
 The first step in the process requires you to recognize which visa category best fits your situation.

 Am I Eligible for Consular Processing?

 Individuals who are named on an approved immigrant petition and possess an immigrant visa number may qualify for consular processing.
 The process starts with the filing of a petition for that specific visa category.
 For example, family-related requests require the filing of Form I-130, Petition for Alien Relative.
 Consular processing allows the petitions to be filed at a U.S. Consulate in the prospective immigrant’s home country.